Donations, Membership & Support

 The public service commitment they demonstrate in fair housing cases can lead to greater opportunities for public service.
 For example, two of our former cooperating attorneys now serve as U.S. District Court Judges for the Eastern District of Michigan.
 One former cooperating attorney now serves as U.S. Magistrate Judge in that District.
 Another cooperating attorney served as U.S. Attorney for the Eastern District of Michigan and as Deputy Major for the City of Detroit.
 One former cooperating attorney served as the Mayor of Madison Heights.
 He now serves as a Michigan District Court Judge.
 Still another cooperating attorney began handling fair housing cases successfully after working as an Assistant U.S. Attorney and as a former staff attorney with the Michigan Department of Civil Rights.

-If you are interested in becoming a cooperating attorney, or if you would like more information, please contact our executive director, Steve Tomkowiak.
+If you are interested in becoming a cooperating attorney, or if you would like more information, please contact our Executive Director, Farrah Wilder.

 Volunteers assist the Fair Housing Center with fair housing events and in fair housing education and outreach programs.
 The Center can work with you to arrange a volunteer opportunity that fits within your time schedule and commitments.
 For information about volunteer opportunities, please contact the Fair Housing Center at (313) 579-FAIR (3247) or via email